Runes

 divisibility

-represents the precision of amount, corresponding todecimals
+represents the precision of amount, corresponding to decimals

-in ERC20.mint
+in ERC20.

-contains 3 optional parameters for minting:deadline
+contains 3 optional parameters for minting:

-configures the deadline timestamp if specified.limit
+configures the deadline timestamp if specified.

 configures the termination block if specified.